phamngocdo/LibraryManagement_OOPproject/README.md

 ---
 ## Features
-- Login and search for book information are available for both user groups.
+- Login and search for book information (using Prefix Tree algorithm for smooth searching) are available for both user groups.

 - **For Admin (Librarian)**:
   - Edit book details and add new books.